What’s So Special About The Gates Of Lodore

 “The Mitten Park fold is really unique.
 And it’s really cool because you’re on one side of the wall and you come around the other side of the wall that makes a full U-turn, and you can see it again- just this huge regional fault that you can see coming off the Yampa too.
 So that’s really unique the way it curves back up through the river canyon three times.
 I think that’s probably my favorite geological feature right now.
 The canyon in Lodore itself, the quartzite walls are beautiful.
 And it’s so unique because we come out into Island Park and two miles back we’re in this deep canyon, and then it’s just wide open.
 It’s beautiful out here.”
 Unlike other rivers, the Gates of Lodore has a rich rafting history, and geology you won’t see anywhere else.
 Rapids like Hell’s Half-Mile have awesome backstories to John Wesley Powell’s adventures that named these whitewater sections.
 Mitten Park fault is an incredibly rare geological site you won’t find on any other river system.
 Combining the history of rocks and rafting in Gates of Lodore makes it unlike any other river trip you’ll run.
 Our guides’ insight is always eye-opening, and it’s a true pleasure to join them on amazing rafting adventures like Lodore.

-Get New Videos in your Inbox
+Get New Videos Delivered to Your Inbox